athanclark/goals/analysis.md

   or anything like that, but rather build habits and discipline that makes you proud of yourself; so you can be sure you didn't let yourself down.
   Maybe schedule self-help sessions.

 - Determine how far you've come - do an audit of your past; your failures, and equally importantly, your successes.
 Figure out how you can utilize your habits to build a better future.

 - Determine what is required of you on a time-based schedule, and decide what is worth sacrificing; putting off what can be delayed, and what is required and not optional.

 - Determine what moderate goals, as extracurricular non-precedent activities, could be integrated into my goal-planning lifestyle to better acclimate to the scheduling techniques.

-- Read "making friends and influencing people", in addition to many others - make my own reading list, and abide by it.
+- Read "How to Win Friends and Influence People", in addition to many others - make my own reading list, and abide by it.
 Furthermore, as in the USMC category, write my reports.

 - Explore the future of my career, and determine what would be valuable 10, 20, 30 years from now.

 - Build a discipline / protocol for accepting tasks and granting your word; it may help with focusing your task accomplishment, and gaining new ones.
 This may integrate with "A message for Garcia".

 - It may be difficult organizing your goals with your command - reading MFAIP may help you gain tact when dealing with difficult situations, requiring flexibility.